FVTVLIX/Eventures/README.md

 ### Goals

 - _Implement CRUD (Create, Read, Update, Delete)_
-- _Create a database utilizing at least 3 tables (Users, Hosts, Events)_
+- _Create a database utilizing at least 3 tables (Users, Categories, Events)_
 - _Implement Authentication using JWT_
 - _Have at least 8 functioning, React components_
 - _Use only React for DOM manipulation_